lazarus171/FSS_Plugin_for_Brainstorm/README.md

 - Temperature Function: the function used to reduce temperature.
 [Further info: see "Temperature Options"](https://it.mathworks.com/help/gads/simulated-annealing-options.html#bq26j8s-4)
 - lambda: a balancing parameter used in computing the Simulated Annealing objective function.
 - Initial temperature for SA: the starting value of the temperature for SA.
-- Noise threshold coefficient: used by the PCA whitening function, is the coefficient of the value (in scientific notation, **coefficient * 10^exponent**) under which the signals are conidered as noise.
+- Noise threshold coefficient: used by the PCA whitening function, is the coefficient of the value (in scientific notation, **coefficient * 10^exponent**) under which the signals are considered as noise.
 - Noise threshold exponent: used by the PCA whitening function, is the exponent of the value (in scientific notation, **coefficient * 10^exponent**) under which the signals are considered as noise.
-- Function Tolerance: one of the SA stopping criteria.
+- Function Tolerance: the first SA stopping criteria: the algorithm stops when the change in the best function value is smaller than this option.
 - Max Iterations: one more SA stopping criteria: the algorithm stops after this number of iterations.
-- Max Time: another SA stopping criteria.
+- Max Time: another SA stopping criteria: the algorithm stops after the indicated number of seconds.
 - Max Stall Iteration: the fourth SA stopping criteria.
-- Reannealing Interval: causes the algorithm to restart from a temperature comprised between the current temperature and the previous starting one to avoid the algorithm to return a local minimum.
+- Reannealing Interval: causes the algorithm to restart from a temperature comprised between the current temperature and the previous starting one to avoid the algorithm to get trapped into a local minimum.

 ## How to use the process